Social Norms Change

 These approaches seek to reshape social norms and influence individual attitudes by engaging multiple tactics – from community dialogue, supporting local campaigners and shifting narratives through media.
 They take on social issues, challenge norms, break taboos, imagine different futures and inspire reflection and discussion.

-Drawing from research on the topic, 8 design principles for engaging with social norms change include:
+Drawing from research on the topic, CARE articulated 8 design principles for engaging with social norms change, which include:

 - Find early adopters: Often, people are already living their lives in positive ways that support girls’ choices and opportunities.
 Find them.